10.2 Incident and Inspection Reports

 Why are these reports important?
 Inspection reports can be used for a variety of reasons: for determining the suitability of a building for a specific use; for assessing the quality and accuracy of an equipment installation; to determine compliance to regulations or code.
 These reports are used for decision-making purposes, insurance claims, and even lawsuits.
 When writing such reports, it is important to document observations accurately and objectively.

 What goes in an inspection report?
-Inspection reports document what the writer has observed based on a physical inspection.
+Inspection reports document what the you have observed based on a physical inspection.
 They also document deficiencies and required corrective measures.
 The corrective actions section describes actions that must be taken to correct or improve the conditions.

 How do I format an inspection report?
 In many companies, routine inspections are documented using a checklist.
 This is common in fire protection, for example.
-If the company you work for does not have a routine checklist, you can either create one for routine inspections and use it as a template for such reporting in the future, or you can document an inspection in an inspection report–usually formatted as a short memo report.
+If the company you work for does not have a routine checklist, you can either create one for routine inspections and use it as a template for such future reporting, or you can document an inspection using an inspection report–usually formatted as a short memo report.

 - Date and time of the inspection